Sadik-Yasin-Eftee/RE-BERT/README.md

 ### Contribution of this repository

 This repository introduces some changes from the original repository ([available here](https://github.com/adailtonaraujo/RE-BERT)).
-Unused codes has been deleted and new codes and Jupyter Notebooks have been added.
+Unused codes have been deleted and new codes and Jupyter Notebooks have been added.
 These new files present a possible way to apply the cross-validation process based on multiple domains and evaluate the model according to the article "RE-BERT: Automatic Extraction of Software Requirements from App Reviews using BERT Language Model".

 * [Training models to Cross-Validation method (Notebook)](Cross_Validation.ipynb)